Skip to Content

 ££

-The warm colour tones here at Kol resemble the stucco commonly seen throughout Mexico and Latin America.
+The warm colour tones here at Kol resemble the stucco commonly seen throughout Mexico and Latin America, and touches of potted desert plants complete the image.

-A final tip, don’t leave without trying the Mextapique, a decadent dish of pumpkin cooked in a corn husk, with smoked pumpkin, cashew, and roasted succulents.
+A final tip, if possible, don’t leave without trying the Mextapique, a decadent dish of pumpkin cooked in a corn husk, with smoked pumpkin, cashew, and roasted succulents.

 Berenjak